featheredtoast/discourse_docker/launcher_go/README.md

 ## New features

-* Individual build, configure, and migrate commands.
-Adds the ability to partially build up an image "offline" without taking down an image until what is absolutely necessary, saving downtime.
+### Separates bootstrap process into distinct build, configure, and migrate steps.
+Adds the ability to partially build up an image "offline" without taking down an image until what is absolutely necessary, minimizing downtime.

+Migrate (and consequently bootstrap) commands expose `SKIP_POST_DEPLOYMENT_MIGRATIONS` env var to turn on separate post deploy migration steps.

-* Adds the ability to build and run an image that finishes a build on boot, allowing the server to display an offline page.
+### Adds the ability to build and run an image that finishes a build on boot, allowing the server to display an offline page.
-* Multiline env support
+### Multiline env support
-* Docker compose generation.
+### Docker compose generation.
 Allows easier exporting of configuration from discourse's pups configuration to a docker compose configuration.
-* autocomplete.
+### Autocomplete
 Run `source <(./launcher2 install-completions)` to activate completions for the current shell, or add the results to your dotfiles